ksu-is/stock_quote/README.md

 # stock_quote
 python script for getting stock quotes, calculating gains and losses and optionally recording to a time series database (influxdb).
+This code will be run from the command line inside the stock directory.
+To run this code, the command line must be initialized by using the python3 command then running the stock quote script.
+Command Line Inputs:

 usage: stock_quote [-h] [-a ADD [ADD ...]] [-d DELETE [DELETE ...]] [-g] [-G]
                    [-i INFLUX [INFLUX ...]] [-o] [-p PORTFOLIO]